Anthony Scaramucci: Tufts controversy

-In June 2016, Scaramucci joined the Board of Advisors of the Fletcher School of Law and Diplomacy, located at his alma mater of Tufts University.
+In June 2016, Scaramucci joined the Board of Advisors of the Fletcher School of Law and Diplomacy at Tufts University, his alma mater.
 In early November 2017, 240 Tufts students, faculty, and alumni signed an online petition calling for Scaramucci's removal from the position.
 One Fletcher graduate student, Camilo Caballero, wrote a pair of op-eds in Tufts' independent student newspaper, The Tufts Daily, on November 6 and 13.
 On November 21, 2017, lawyers representing Scaramucci sent a cease-and-desist letter to the Daily, alleging that the op-eds contained factual inaccuracies which attempted to defame him.
-The letter demanded that Caballero and the Daily issue a retraction and an apology for its allegedly "defamatory" statements, threatening a lawsuit if the paper did not comply within five business days.
+The letter demanded that Caballero and the Daily issue a retraction and an apology for its allegedly defamatory statements, threatening a lawsuit if the paper did not comply within five business days.
 The Daily opted to keep the full text of the editorials on its website while publishing publicly the cease-and-desist letter on November 27, 2017.
 That evening, members of the Tufts Community Union (TCU) Senate, the main student government body at Tufts University, publicly called on the university to remove Scaramucci from the Fletcher School's Board of Advisors.
 On November 28, 2017, Scaramucci resigned his position.